Home » Security Camera Guides » Keep your Vehicle Safe with These Top 5 Security Cameras For Cars

 • Teething issues upon launch

-Something absent from many car cameras is mobile LTE data support, which the Car Cam addresses.
-It allows users to transmit video from virtually anywhere using a SIM card.
+Ring Car Cam adds mobile data support via SIM card.
 This means that the live feed is useful even when Wi-Fi isn’t available.
-In the event that the car is stolen, the Ring Car Cam will be able to track its location.
+In the event that the car is stolen, the Ring Car Cam can track its location.

 Otherwise, it’s much like a security camera, with 1080p HD video resolution, night vision, and two-way talk.
-This does make for a pretty advanced security camera for the car, but the price tag might put some people off.
+This makes for a pretty advanced car camera, but the price tag might put some people off.

 Key Specifications